-Since our inception, we have incurred significant losses, and our accumulated deficit was approximately \$35.9 million as of March 31, 2015.
+Since our inception, we have incurred significant losses, and our accumulated deficit was approximately \$37.1 million as of June 30, 2015.
 Our operations from inception have been funded with private placements of convertible debt securities and equity securities, in addition to a past bank loan (not currently outstanding).
 We currently have no outstanding bank debt and no secured indebtedness.

-We received \$151,000 in revenues from product sales in the first quarter of 2015; however, our operating losses and negative cash flow have continued, including operating cash flows of a negative \$5,000 in the first quarter of 2015, compared to a negative \$1.8 million in the first quarter of 2014.
-We anticipate that we will continue to incur net losses at least through the next two quarters of 2015.
+We received \$385,000 in revenues from product sales in the first two quarters of 2015; however, our operating losses and negative cash flow have continued, including operating cash flows of a negative \$215,000 in the first two quarters of 2015, compared to a negative \$1.9 million in the first two quarters of 2014.
+We anticipate that we will continue to incur net losses at least through 2015.

 As we manage our cash resources, our cash balance continues to fluctuate depending on the timing of receipts of product revenues and continued financing transactions, as well as our need to pay for essential services and supplies to stay in operation.
 In April and May 2015, we raised gross proceeds of \$100,000 and \$150,000, respectively, from a private sale of convertible notes as described under "Historical Financing" below.
 These proceeds were used almost immediately, or will be used, to pay essential resources, in order to stay in operation.
-We are currently incurring negative operating cash flows of approximately \$250,000 per month.
+We are currently incurring negative operating cash flows of approximately \$215,000, and our expenses are approximately \$250,000 per month.
 Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.

 With limited cash available to fund our operating expenses, we have deferred or delayed payments to vendors, suppliers and service providers, opting instead to prioritize payments for personnel and essential resources.
-Our balance of debts, liabilities and cash obligations that are either considered past due or that will become due in calendar 2015 was approximately \$6,365,480 as of March 31, 2015 and has continued to increase.
-We have negotiated payment arrangements with some of the parties to whom we owe payments, and in some cases we incur interest, late fees and penalties that cause our balance of obligations to increase further.
-Our outstanding debt at March 31, 2015 included \$1,131,000 in principal amounts of convertible notes that are due and payable July 23, 2015, if not yet converted or redeemed.
+Our balance of debts, liabilities and cash obligations that are either considered past due or that will become due in calendar 2015 was approximately \$6,889,678 as of June 30, 2015 and has continued to increase.
+We have negotiated payment arrangements with some of the parties to whom we owe payments, and in some cases we have incurred and will continue to incur interest, late fees and penalties that cause our balance of obligations to increase further.
+Further, the parties to whom we owe these amounts may assert that further penalties are appropriate for failure to pay obligations when due, and any such penalties, if imposed, may have a material adverse effect on our financial condition and results of operations.
+Our outstanding debt at June 30, 2015 included \$933,074 in principal amounts of convertible notes that were originally due and payable July 23, 2015, if not yet converted or redeemed.
+The holders of these notes have agreed to extend the maturity of these notes to September 30, 2015.
 These notes are not subject to automatic conversion upon the completion of a qualified public offering.
-In connection with the contemplated public offering described below, the holders of a portion of such notes previously agreed, on a voluntary basis, to convert their notes at closing; however, this agreement to convert is no longer binding on the holders of the convertible notes.
+In connection with the contemplated public offering described below, the holders of a portion of such notes previously agreed, on a voluntary basis, to convert their notes at closing; however, this agreement to convertible notes.